andreapassini/DROP/README.md

 - [ ] Move the active camera to a singleton component
 - [ ] Move the Inputs into a Singleton Components
 - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
+- [ ] Fix the scene graph move and remove node, the error is not considering move from another branch

 # Arachitecture